jnnkhrtmnn/stock-outperformance-ml-pipe/README.md

 # use a couple of simple, rather technical features
 #  understand, that you do not really care
 # and my spare time is on a budget at the moment ;)

+#use median between high and low,
+# assuming it is possible to buy for this price at some point
+#

+model and data versioning

+trading strategy:
+cetrainty of ml decision, outperf or not portfolio view as a whole / risk model

+overfitting: most important: dont trick yourself! proer train (dev), test split

+like models with predict proba, as it gives more information than just a label -> also important for trading strategy, not assessed here but probably certainty of outperformance higher, if prob is 0.99 than 0.51

+add in future events like dividend payouts

+weekly basis: mon to fri, NOT 7 days, also possible -> more data, but possible overfitting even worse as single days are used more often